ade-eba/SQL-Guide/Daily Notes/SeriousSQL.md

 # Serious SQL :fire:
-:point_right: This course is a part of Data with Danny: Virtual Data Internship Program.
+:point_right: This course is a part of Data with Danny: Virtual Data Apprenticeship Program.

 :point_right: Click [here](https://www.datawithdanny.com/) to view the course.